jillesvangurp/geogeometry/README.md

     * find out neighboring geohashes east, west, south, or north of a geohash
     * get the 32 sub geo hashes for a geohash, or the north/south halves, or the NE, NW, SE, SW quarters.
     * cover lines, paths, polygons, or circles with geo hashes

+# Move from Java to Kotlin

+The first releases of this library were made back in 2012 when I needed some place to put some algorithms I was working on in Java.
+This gradually grew in scope to include a few more things that I needed.
+Then I essentially barely touched the project; except it grew into my most popular git repository.

+So, recently I decided to sit down and modernize the codebase and clean things up.
+These days, anything Java does, Kotlin does better.
+So, I spent some time cleaning up the automated conversion of intellij.
+Porting to Kotlin (aside from having a few nice language features) has two major advantages:

+1. It has typealiases.
+This allows me to have Points, LineStrings, Polygons, MultiPolygons, etc. but without having to compromise on the "everything is a multi dimensional array of doubles" principle that underlies this library.
+The resulting code is actually backwards compatible with the old Java signatures but a lot easier to read.
+1. Kotlin is becoming a fullstack language and I took the opportunity to make sure the entire code base has no dependencies outside the Kotlin standard library.
+This means it should work with the Kotlin-native and Kotlin-js compilers.
+I've not done work (yet) to verify this but this may happen.
+Note.
+I will likely follow up with changes to the build to make this a proper multi platform Kotlin project.

+Because of the first point, it should be super easy to integrate with this library from just about any other language that can use the compiled output for any of the platforms we can now target.
+So IOS, browsers with WASM or JS, Android JVM or Native, etc. So, porting this to Kotlin just ensured I have a much larger audience for this library.

 # Limitations